 How much does iRacing cost?

 iRacing is a subscription-based service, and costs start at around A$20 a month.
 Prices fall quickly the longer you commit, though, with two-year plans currently costing around $160 on special.
+It is subject to exchange rate fluctuations, so prices may vary.

 A basic subscription also buys you more than 20 cars and 20 tracks, which allows access to entry-level (known as ‘rookie’) events across the iRacing spectrum.